efabless/EF_LDOR1V8/characterization/dcsweep_lineregulator/readme.md

-## To run the PSRR testbench using the follwing steps:-
+## To run the dcsweep testbench using the follwing steps:-
 * Open terminal window
 * Write the next command
 <p>&nbsp;</p>